kadimetla/doc-adk-training/training/module06-programmatic-execution/lab.md

 ### Lab Summary

-You have successfully run an agent programmatically.
+You have successfully run an agent programmatically using the standard `Runner`.
 This is the foundation for integrating your agent into any larger Python application.

 You have learned to:
+*   Import an agent from a subdirectory as a Python module.
-*   Instantiate an `InMemoryRunner` to manage agent execution.
+*   Instantiate an `InMemorySessionService` to manage session state.
+*   Instantiate the `Runner` and provide it with the necessary services.
-*   Create a `Session` programmatically using the runner's `session_service`.
+*   Create a `Session` programmatically for a specific agent app.
-*   Package a user's message into the required `types.Content` and `types.Part` structure.
-*   Use `runner.run_async` to execute the agent and loop through the streamed `Event` objects to get the response.
+*   Use `runner.run_async` to execute the agent and process the event stream to get the final response.
-*   Structure the entire process within an `async` Python function.

 ### Self-Reflection Questions
-- Why is programmatic execution necessary for integrating an agent into a larger application (like a web backend or a mobile app)?
-- What is the purpose of the `Session` object?
-What would happen if you created a new session for every single message from a user?
+- Why is it important to decouple the `Runner` from the `SessionService`?
+What advantage does this give you in a production environment?
 - The `runner.run_async` method returns a stream of events.
-Besides the final answer, what other types of events might you want to handle in a more complex application?
-(Hint: Think about tools).
+Why is this streaming approach useful in a real-world application compared to a function that just returns the final string?
+- How would you modify this script to have a continuous conversation with the agent instead of just sending one message?
+(Hint: Think about loops and reusing the session object).